-Statistically speaking, more injuries happen at home than any other place.
+Statistically speaking, more injuries happen at home than in any other place.
 Most of those injuries are derived from the use of defective electrical appliances, which should not be surprising, since Americans use electrical equipment and appliances every day.
 Improper use of an electrical appliance or use of a defective appliance may result in injury.
-Aside from an injury, using a defective appliance may lead to a fire that can quickly destroy a family's life.
+Aside from an injury, using a defective appliance may lead to a fire that can quickly destroy a family’s life.

 Take, for example, a current product liability case stemming from an allegedly defective dryer manufactured by Electrolux.
 According to the report, one family in Philadelphia, Pennsylvania, filed a product liability claim against Electrolux Home Products, Inc., due to a fire that severely damaged their home.
-The plaintiff accused the defendant of allowing a clothes dryer with a defective design to be distributed to consumers, which eventually resulted to the fire in their home.
+The plaintiff accused the defendant of allowing a clothes dryer with a defective design to be distributed to consumers, which eventually resulted in the fire in their home.